plamzi/AreaList-GTM/README.md

 <b>area.cat</b> - Optional category name for GA eCommerce Product Performance reporting.

-<b>area.options</b> - Optional object containing tracking conditions for this area.
+<b>area.options</b> - Optional object containing additional rules for this area.

-<b>area.options.single</b> - Set to true to only track this element if it is unique at the time, based on area.handle.
+<b>area.options.single</b> - Set to true to only track this element if it is unique at the time (as determined by area.handle).
+For example, you can track a single article or section HTML tag differently from pages with multiple articles or sections.

-<b>area.options.multiple</b> - Set to true to only track this element if more than one element responds to area.handle.
+<b>area.options.multiple</b> - Set to true to only track if more than one element responds to area.handle.

-<b>area.options.clickable</b> - Set to true to only track this element when it contains clickable elements.
+<b>area.options.clickable</b> - Set to true to only track this element only if it renders with at least one clickable element inside: links, buttons, form fields, etc.

 <b>area.options.hastitle</b> - Set to true to only track this element if the area.title selector returns a string.